-Presence Means: Caddisflies are important in their aquatic communities as recyclers and stream cleaners.
+Presence Means: Caddisflies are important to aquatic quality as recyclers and stream cleaners.
 They feed mainly on plant debris and algae.
 Like mayflies, caddisflies are intolerant of low oxygen levels.

 Tolerant of Pollutants

 What to Look For: Scuds are some of the smallest aquatic creatures we can see without a microscope.
 Also called side-swimmers, these insects often appear whitish or nearly translucent, like tiny shrimp or crayfish.
 They are mainly scavengers and detritivores.
 Scuds generally use tiny hairs on their legs to strain floating detritus.
 They collect and shred just about everything that’s small enough to catch.
-They are found in shallow water, between rocks and among roots.
+You can find them in shallow water, between rocks and among roots.